galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 > <hands-on-title>Explore GEO and ArrayExpress for characteristics - {% icon time %} 5 minutes</hands-on-title>
 >
-> 1. Click on the link below for ArrayExpress and open the section for Source Characteristics.
+> 1. Click on the link below for ArrayExpress and open the section for Source Characteristics
+>
 >    [ArrayExpress](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-12829 )
 >
 > 2. Take a look at the Experimental Factors.
 Notice that there are very few characteristics available for this dataset
 >
 > 3. Click on the link below for GEO
+>
 >    [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE65391)
 >
 > 4. Under the Samples section, click on one of the healthy controls.
 Here you will see that this dataset has many characteristics.
 Notice, however